memento-ai/Memento/packages/memento-db/README.md

 });

-// Add a conversation exchange memento const xchgId = await db.addConvExchangeMementos({
+// Add a conversation exchange memento const xchgId = await db.addConvExchangeFuncMementos({
   userContent: 'This is a user message',
-  asstContent: 'This is an assistant response'
+  asstContent: 'This is an assistant response',
-});
+  funcMementoIds: [] // Array of function call memento IDs, if any });

 // Link a conversation exchange to a synopsis